-What does safety mean to you?
+What Does Safety mean to you

-What does safety mean to you?
 Do you think of your family, your friends, your coworkers and yourself when you hear or read the word safety?

 Safety is a word we take for granted.
 We assume that everything is in good working order, that environmental conditions are good, that the people around us are paying attention to the tasks at hand.
 The reality is we expect everything to work in a perfect order.
 We assume that nothing is going to happen because everything went smoothly earlier today, last week and even last year.
 Safety is something we talk about but soon forget.
 We remember it when someone gets hurt or property is damaged.
 We then talk about what happened.
 Do we learn from what happened?

 Safety is a value or a culture.
 Think of it as a way of life.
 If something is of interest, we learn all we can about it.
 It may become a hobby or a form of entertainment.
 Things like cooking, fishing, hunting, working on mechanical things.
 We want to excel at things we like to do.
 Our hobbies and activities have a right way and a wrong way to do things.
 These procedures done the right way make our activities easier and more rewarding.
 All of us need to think of this when we think of safety and our work environment.
 We are concerned about safety when it involves a family member; we should be as concerned about safety when it comes to each one of us.
 Each of us has done something to speed up a job or a task; we have thought about the rewards of completing the task or project.
 We may have felt relieved after completing that particular task that nothing happened to cause injury or property damage.
 I am sure many of us are tired from the stress our bodies went through to get the job done.
 If we take a few minutes to think things through, to have a plan, our tasks are easier to complete.
 We plan to go home at the end of the workday.
 It is a value.
 We need to plan our day so that we follow up on the plan of going home.